Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition: Methods

 \subsubsection{Multirepresentation Configuration}

 The multirepresentation configuration, inspired by the first place team, makes use of multiple simultaneous ways of encoding vertical profiles to help the model leverage complementary statistical views of the data.
-This configuration distinguishes between vertically-resolved variables $x_{\text{lev}}$ and scalar (i.e., level-invariant) variables $x_{\text{scalar}}$.
+This is motivated by the heterogeneous statistical properties of atmospheric vertical profiles, where variables like moisture exhibit strong vertical gradients, skewness, and level-specific variability.
+Level-wise normalization preserves fine-grained vertical structure, column-wise normalization emphasizes global profile statistics (e.g., total column-integrated quantities), and the log-symmetric transform mitigates skewness in skewed distributions (common in microphysical variables) while preserving symmetry \cite{Hu2025-mf}.
+This configuration only changes normalization for input variables and distinguishes between vertically-resolved variables $x_{\text{lev}}$ and scalar (i.e., level-invariant) variables $x_{\text{scalar}}$.
 Scalar variables are normalized using standard z-scores.
-For column variables, we construct three parallel representations:
+For vertically-resolved variables, we construct three parallel representations:

 \begin{enumerate} \item \textbf{Level-wise normalization}: Each feature at each vertical level is normalized using its own level-specific mean and standard deviation. \item \textbf{Column-wise normalization}: Each vertically-resolved feature is normalized across all levels using a single global mean and standard deviation for that feature. \item \textbf{Level-wise log-symmetric transformation}: A smooth, sign-preserving logarithmic transform (shown below) is applied to the levelwise-normalized features to reduce skewness while handling negative values.